-- 1. Enable students to develop their self-knowledge, self-esteem and self-confidence - 2.
-Enable students to distinguish right from wrong and to respect the civil and criminal law of the host country i.e Qatar. - 3.
-Encourage students to accept responsibility for their behaviour, show initiative and to understand how they can contribute positively to the lives of those living and working in the locality of NIA and to Qatar society in general. - 4.
-Enable students to acquire a broad general knowledge of and respect for public institutions and services in Qatar. - 5.
+- 1. Enable pupils to develop their self-knowledge, self-esteem and self-confidence - 2.
+Enable pupils to distinguish right from wrong and to respect the civil and criminal law of Qatar. - 3.
+Encourage pupils to accept responsibility for their behaviour, show initiative and to understand how they can contribute positively to the lives of those living and working in the locality of NIA and to Qatar society in general. - 4.
+Enable pupils to acquire a broad general knowledge of and respect for public institutions and services in Qatar. - 5.
 Encourage respect for other people's culture and gain an understanding that the freedom to choose and hold other faiths and beliefs is protected in law. - 6.
 Encourage respect for democracy and support for participation in the democratic process, including respect for the basis on which the law is made and applied in Qatar. - 7.
 Foster an understanding of how citizens can influence decision-making, through the democratic process and how the rule of law protects individual citizens and is essential for general wellbeing and safety.